apache/drill/_docs/sql-reference/sql-commands/035-partition-by-clause.md

     CREATE TABLE by_yr (yr, ngram, occurrances) PARTITION BY (yr) AS SELECT columns[1] yr, columns[0] ngram, columns[2] occurrances FROM `googlebooks-eng-all-5gram-20120701-zo.tsv`;

-When the partition column is resolved to * column in a schema-less query, the * column cannot be a result of join operation.
+When the partition column is resolved to * column (due to a SELECT * query) in a schema-less query, the * column cannot be a result of join operation.

 The output of CTAS using a PARTITION BY clause creates separate files.
 Each file contains one partition value, and Drill can create multiple files for the same partition value.